Events

 Community outreach

-Center faculty, especially the Center co-directors, often speak to area groups about issues related to global security and international affairs.
-These include presentations to the many local groups including: the Association of Former Intelligence Officers; Integrated Community Solutions to Active Violence Events; Osher Lifelong Learning Institute at ASU; Phoenix Rotary 100; Rio Verde Community; Soroptimist International; Veterans for Peace; Wiseguise, and others.
+FSI faculty and fellows often speak to area groups about issues related to global security and international affairs.
+These include presentations to the many local groups including: Mirabella at ASU, Association of Former Intelligence Officers; Integrated Community Solutions to Active Violence Events; Osher Lifelong Learning Institute at ASU; Phoenix Rotary 100; Rio Verde Community; Soroptimist International; Veterans for Peace; Wiseguise, and other local organizations.

 National and local media